andreaferretti/rosencrantz/README.md

   matching on two alternative paths.

 The combination `h1 -> h2` can also be written `h1[h2]`, which makes it nicer when composing many handlers one inside each other.
+Also remember that, according to Nim rules, `~` has higher precedence than `->` - use parentheses if necessary to compose your handlers.

 ### Starting a server